axone-protocol/docs/docs/whitepaper/data-spaces.md

 :::note

-In a nutshell, the governance of a Data Space defines the following :
+In a nutshell, the governance of a Data Space defines the following:

 - The visibility of the Data Space (public, private, secret).
 - The nature of participants.